Healthdirect Free Australian health advice you can count on.

 In the hours before death, most people fade as the blood supply to their body declines further.
 They sleep a lot, their breathing becomes very irregular, and their skin becomes cool to the touch.

-Those who do not lose consciousness in the days before death usually do so in the hours before.
+Those who do not lose consciousness in the days before death usually do so in the hours before they die.

-Most people are very calm at this time, although some may be agitated, especially if they are finding it hard to breathe.
+Most people are very calm at this time, although some may be restless or agitated.

 Some symptoms a person may experience during this time include: